What is Review Generation?

 Making It Easy

-Send a direct link to your Google review form (not your GBP listing — the actual review form).
+Send a direct link to your Google review form (not your GBP listing.
+The actual review form).
 Google provides a shareable review link in your GBP dashboard.
 Include it in follow-up emails, text messages, and even printed cards.
 Every extra click between the ask and the review form reduces completion rates.

 Diversifying Platforms